Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 Next you will break the Greeting App down into its `component` parts and take a sneak peak under the hood at how everything pins together.

-## L01 Hands On Practice: Build the Greeting App
+## L01 Hands On Guided Learning: Build the Greeting App

 Welcome to your very first React hands-on practice assignment, as part of this React Course.